Adam Parfrey: Early life

 Parfrey was born in New York City, but during childhood moved to Los Angeles with his parents, actor Woodrow Parfrey and Rosa Ellovich, a stage director of Jewish descent.
-After graduating high school, he attended the University of California, Santa Cruz, and UCLA, before dropping out to move to San Francisco, where he began a short-lived experimental magazine, IDEA.
+After graduating high school, he attended the University of California, Santa Cruz, and UCLA.
+He wrote for the UCLA's paper, the Daily Bruin, before dropping out.

+Career

+After dropping out of UCLA, Parfrey moved to San Francisco, where he began a short-lived experimental magazine, IDEA, in May 1981.
 That publication folded after two issues.
-In 1983 he wrote and performed in a play, The Wickedest Man in the World, about Gilles de Rais, a 15th-century French serial killer of children.

-That year, Parfrey moved east to Hoboken, New Jersey, and began working at New York City's Strand Bookstore.
-In 1984, with Kim Seltzer and Strand co-worker George Petros, Parfrey launched EXIT magazine; he collaborated on three of the six published issues before leaving the publication in 1987.

-Career

-Amok Press
+In 1984, with George Petros, Parfrey launched EXIT magazine, which they described as an "outlaw liberal Fascist Sci-Fi Pop Art magazine".
+Topics in this magazine included serial killers, depraved sexuality, and Nazism.
+The first issue excerpted Jim Jones and Adolf Hitler.